-On May 11, 2018, at Carnegie Hall, Music Director Mark Shapiro will conduct The Cecilia Chorus of New York in the long overdue New York premiere and North American co-premiere of suffragist and composer Dame Ethel Smyth’s last work, The Prison (1930).
-This performance of The Prison (Blachly edition) by The Cecilia Chorus of New York is the second phase of a joint initiative; the Johnstown Symphony (PA) performed The Prison on April 7.
+On May 11, 2018, at Carnegie Hall, Music Director Mark Shapiro conducted The Cecilia Chorus of New York in the long overdue New York premiere and North American co-premiere of suffragist and composer Dame Ethel Smyth’s last work, The Prison (1930).
+This performance of The Prison (Blachly edition) by The Cecilia Chorus of New York was the second phase of a joint initiative; the Johnstown Symphony (PA) performed The Prison on April 7.

 Written for her by her soul mate, the author, poet and librettist Henry Bennett Brewster, The Prison, a symphony for chorus, soprano, baritone, and full orchestra, grapples with spiritual liberation in a dialogue between “The Soul” and “The Prisoner,” who is imprisoned in the “crust of self.”
 By searching for our own singular truth, we will be set free, for as the text says, "We are full of immortality.”